Activision/cwl-data/data/README.md

  * `headshots` - kills via headshot
  * `suicides` - kills from the environment (aka falling off the map)
  * `team kills` - friendly fire kills (aka killing a player on your own team)
+ * `team deaths` - friendly fire deaths (aka getting killed by your own team)
+ * `kills (stayed alive)` - kills where the attacker is not subsequently killed within the next 5 seconds
  * `hits` - hits from a gun
  * `shots` - shots fired from a gun
  * `accuracy (%)` - hits per shot as a percentage (dervied)